Micmacs (film)

 Micmacs is a 2009 French comedy film by French director Jean-Pierre Jeunet.
 Its original French title is MicMacs à tire-larigot (loosely "Non-stop shenanigans").
 The film is billed as a "satire on the world arms trade."
 It premiered on 15 September 2009 at the 2009 Toronto International Film Festival as a gala screening at Roy Thomson Hall.

 Plot

 A young boy named Bazil loses his military father, who is blown up while attempting to defuse a land mine in the Western Sahara.
-Thirty years later, Bazil (Dany Boon) is working in a video rental shop in Paris when a stray bullet from a shoot-out in the street enters his forehead.
-Doctors save him but decide against removing the bullet, though it may kill him at any moment, for fear of damaging his brain further.
-Bazil returns to his workplace to find that he has been replaced.
-As he leaves, his replacement gives him a shell casing that she found from the bullet that had struck him.

-Bazil, who has miming and sign language talents, becomes a homeless busker until he is taken in by a man named Slammer (Jean-Pierre Marielle) to Tire-Larigots, a shelter carved under a mountain of recycling material.
-Bazil is befriended by the other scavenging dwellers: Elastic Girl (Julie Ferrier), a contortionist; Mama Chow (Yolande Moreau), who feeds and mothers the crew; Remington (Omar Sy) a former ethnographer from Africa who speaks entirely in old-fashioned language clichés; Buster (Dominique Pinon), a former human cannonball; Tiny Pete (Michel Crémadès), an artist who designs moving sculptures from scavenged trash; and Calculator (Marie-Julie Baup), a young woman who measures and calculates things with a glance.
-Slammer himself is a former convict who miraculously survived an execution by guillotine.
+Thirty years later, Bazil is working in a video rental shop in Paris when he is shot in the head by a stray bullet.
+Doctors save his life but decide against removing the bullet.
+Now unemployed, Bazil becomes a homeless busker until he is taken in by a man named Slammer to Tire-Larigots, a shelter carved under a mountain of scrap material.
+Bazil is befriended by the other scavenging dwellers: Elastic Girl, Mama Chow, Remington, Buster, Tiny Pete and Calculator.